paulmeller/streamlit-db-admin/README.md

 ## License

-Streamlit Database Administration Tool is licensed under the MIT License.
+StreamlitDBAdmin is licensed under the MIT License.
 See the LICENSE file for more details.